PhysiCell-Tools/python-loader/man/TUTORIAL_introduction.md

 ### Concept

 PhysiCell data loader is not yet another analysis software, it is just an interface to analysis software!
-Please work through the tutorials, and you will in in-depth grasp the meaning behind this sentence.
+If you work through the tutorials, and you will in in-depth grasp the meaning behind this sentence.

 ### Understanding PhysiCell's Time Step Output: the MultiCellular Data Standard (MCDS) Format